Azure/k8s-set-context/README.md

 This action can be used to set cluster context before other actions like [`azure/k8s-deploy`](https://github.com/Azure/k8s-deploy/tree/master) and [`azure/k8s-create-secret`](https://github.com/Azure/k8s-create-secret/tree/master).
 It should also be used before `kubectl` commands (in script) are run subsequently in the workflow.

+## Deployment Target Approaches

+There are three types of clusters you can specify as deployment targets:

+-  `AKS Clusters` using Service Principal or Service Account authentication
+-  `ARC Clusters` using Service Principal or Service Account authentication
+-  `Generic Clusters` using Kubeconfig passed in as a value or Service Account authentication

+In all of these approaches it is recommended to store these contents (kubeconfig file content or secret content) in a [secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets/).
+Refer to the [action metadata file](./action.yml) for details about inputs.

+## AKS Clusters

+### Service Principal Authentication

+Service Principal authentication has several requirements before using it in this action.
+Examples and explanations for them are below:

-## Azure Login
+#### Azure Login

-It is a requirement to use [`azure/login`](https://github.com/Azure/login/tree/master) in your workflow before using this action when using the `service-account` or `service-principal` methods.
+[`azure/login`](https://github.com/Azure/login/tree/master) is required in your workflow before this action if using service-principal.
 This can be done via:

+-  OpenID Connect (OIDC) based Federated Identity Credential
 -  Credentials from an Azure Service Principal
--  OpenID Connect (OIDC) based Federated Identity Credential

 For more information on Azure Login refer [here](<https://github.com/marketplace/actions/azure-login#:~:text=GitHub%20Action%20for,in%20step%20(i)>) and use the examples below as a reference

-#### Azure Login via OIDC (Recommended)
+Azure Login via OIDC (Recommended)

 ```yaml
 - uses: azure/login@v1